Who should I contact if needing help with...?

-Maintaining Satisfactory Academic Progress (SAP) means you must fulfill certain minimum standards in regarding to maintaining your financial aid eligibility.
-Find more information from our homepage under Academic Progress.
+Maintaining Satisfactory Academic Progress (SAP) means that you must fulfill certain minimum academic standards to keep your financial aid eligibility.
+There are three rules to SAP:

-Can I appeal my status if I am not maintaining satisfactory academic progress?
+Can I appeal my status if I am not maintaining satisfactory academic progress (SAP)?

 Yes.
-If you have become ineligible to receive financial aid because you are not maintaining SAP, you may appeal your status with the appeal form located under “Forms” on our homepage.
+If you have become ineligible to receive financial aid because you are not maintaining SAP, you may appeal your status with the SAP Appeal form located under “Forms” on our homepage.

 The Federal Work Study Program (FWS) provides jobs for undergraduate with financial need as determined by the Free Application for Federal Student Aid.
 Students must file the FAFSA to be considered for Federal Work Study (FWS) funds every year.